Melzar/onion-architecture-boilerplate/README.md

 Diagram available [here](https://drive.google.com/uc?export=view&id=1BPV_0a7QHWHAfEDDMUkKpMELM0PruiEs)

-> This diagram has some copyrights, if you want to use it on larger scale, feel free to contact me.
+> Diagrams have copyrights, if you want to use it on larger scale, feel free to contact me.

 ##### Technologies used